 Do I have to choose to live in the Pitt Business Bruce Hall Living Learning Community?

-Pitt Business will automatically route many freshmen into our Living Learning Community.
-However, it is not required that all business freshmen live in Bruce Hall.
-About half of the Pitt Business freshmen live in the Bruce Hall Living Learning Community.
+Pitt Business will automatically route many first-year's into our Living Learning Community.
+However, it is not required that all business first-year's live in Bruce Hall.
+About half of the Pitt Business first-year's live in the Bruce Hall Living Learning Community.

 I really want to live in the Bruce Hall Living Learning Community.
 Will I get in?

 The Pitt Business Bruce Hall Living Learning Community will fill up quickly, so if you want to be given the best chances for placement in Bruce Hall, complete your housing application and submit your housing deposit as soon as possible to ensure a bed in our community.

 Can I live in the Pitt Business Bruce Hall Living Learning Community with a non-business roommate?

 Maybe.
 Bruce Hall is prioritized for Pitt Business students first.
 If you choose “RoomSync” with a non-business student we will still consider your request, but will continue to give priority to Pitt Business students.